 Effective following the expiration of the ten day period following the mailing of the information statement required by Rule 14f-1 under the Exchange Act, Diane S. Button resigned from her position as member of the Board of Directors of the Company.
 Effective upon the closing of the Share Exchange, Diane S. Button resigned as an officer of the Company.
 Also effective upon the closing of the Share Exchange, Jack V. Talley was appointed to our Board of Directors.
 Effective as of the expiration of the ten day period following the mailing of the information statement required by Rule 14f-1 under the Exchange Act Dr. Rosemary Mazanet, David Nicholson, Sandesh Seth and Sergio Traversa were appointed to our Board of Directors.
 In addition, our Board of Directors appointed Jack V. Talley to serve as our President and Chief Executive Officer, Dragan Cicic to serve as our Chief Operating Officer and Chief Medical Officer, and Enza Guagenti to serve as our Chief Financial Officer, effective immediately upon the closing of the Share Exchange.
 On February 28, 2013, Mr. Talley resigned as the President and Chief Executive Officer, and Director of the Company and Actinium.
 On March 1, 2013, the Board of Directors of the Company unanimously approved the appointment of Sergio Traversa as the Company's interim President and Chief Executive Officer.
 Dr. Traversa is also currently a member of the Board of the Company.
+On September 16, 2013 Dr. Kaushik J. Dave was appointed by the board as President, Chief Executive Officer and Director of the Company.

 On March 9, 2013, Ms. Guagenti resigned as the Chief Financial Officer of the Company and Actinium.
 On March 11, 2013, the Board of Directors of the Company unanimously approved the appointment of Sergio Traversa as the Company's interim Chief Financial Officer.
-The Board is actively looking for a candidate to fill the Chief Executive Officer and Chief Financial Officer positions of the Company.
+The Board is actively looking for a candidate to fill the Chief Financial Officer position of the Company.
 On March 13, 2013, the Board approved the appointment of Brio Financial Group as the Company's interim Controller, responsible for the Company's treasury and accounting functions.
+On September 16, 2013 Corey Sohmer was hired as the Company's Vice President of Finance.